 Who would have guessed you can zap away wrinkles and achieve glowing, smooth, beautiful skin from the comfort of your home?
 By using the Tria Age-Defying Smooth Beauty Laser, that dream is now possible without going to a salon or dermatologist.

-Using this futuristic, FDA-approved, clinically-studied home light-therapy device, your wrinkles will become less visible and your skin will become smoother and more youthful.
+Using this futuristic, FDA-approved, clinically-studied home light therapy device, your wrinkles will be less visible and your skin will be smoother and more youthful.
 This powerful device uses a proprietary 1440 nm non-ablative fractional laser technology, similar to what is used by professional dermatologists and plastic surgeons.

-This article is a Tria Age-Defying Laser Review and looks at the power, effectiveness, and capabilities of the Tria Smooth Beauty treatment.
-It also looks at some potential issues with the Tria system and things to watch out for.
+This article is a Tria Age Defying Laser Review.
+In it, I look at the power, effectiveness, and capabilities of the Tria Smooth Beauty treatment.
+I also look at some potential issues with the Tria system and things to watch out for.